ashleyjohnston13/TechnicalPortfolio/projects/Python/random-forest-classification/README.md

 ---

-## 😊 About This Project
+## 💭 About This Project

 This project demonstrates my ability to write clean analytical code, evaluate model performance, and present machine learning outputs clearly.
-It is one of several Python and analytics projects included in my technical portfolio.
+This is one of several Python and analytics projects included in my technical portfolio.